What is Lyme Disease?

 Treatment For Lyme Disease

 Lyme disease is a common disease but there have been a lot of cases where the traditional treatment methods have failed to heal a patient completely, due to which the demand for alternative therapies has risen.
-The cell-based therapies, on the other hand, has proven effective by giving a satisfactory result in treating patients with Lyme disease.
-These cells are inflammatory due to which it has the power to regenerate or rebuild the chronic tissues.
+Stem cell therapies, on the other hand, have proven effective by giving a satisfactory result in treating patients with Lyme disease.
+These cells are anti-inflammatory and have the power to regenerate or rebuild the chronically damaged tissues.

-Patients who have been recovered with cell-based therapies expected a decrease in inflammation-related symptoms, pain, and speedily recovery of the immune system.
-Also, the impact of treatment may keep going for a protracted period thus stopping the progression of symptoms.
+Patients who have recovered with cell-based therapies can expect a decrease in inflammation-related symptoms, pain, and a recovery of the immune system.
+Also, the impact of treatment may keep going for a long period thus stopping the progression of symptoms and diminishing of flares.